We are committed to local sourcing of goods, services and expertise.

 In November 2021, Tullow Ghana collaborated with the Petroleum Commission to deliver a workshop to financial institutions and insurance companies as part of the Business Academy Partnership.
 The focus of the workshop was sharing industry expectations of financial institutions and insurance companies that provide services to our suppliers and the wider supplier community.

-In March 2022, the first workshop of the year was held under the Petroleum Commission / Tullow Ghana Business Academy Partnership initiative and was aimed at communicating the requirements and expectations for an upcoming tender for aviation services.
-In April 2022, Tullow held a pre-tender workshop on cleaning and janitorial services in collaboration with the Petroleum Commission.
+In 2022, Tullow continued its collaboration with the Petroleum Commision.
+In March, the first workshop of the year was held and was aimed at communicating the requirements and expectations for an upcoming tender for aviation services.
+In April, a pre-tender workshop was held on cleaning and janitorial services.
 Over 120 participants from the local supplier community participated in the event.
-In June 2022, Tullow Ghana continued its collaboration with the Petroleum Commission to deliver a pre-tender workshop on security and man guarding services.
-A total of 80 suppliers attended the session.
+In June, a pre-tender workshop was held on security and man guarding services with a total of 80 suppliers attending the session.
+In July, a training workshop was held on the application of reverse auctions in our competitive tendering process and the benefits to suppliers.
+Over 80 participants from the local supplier community participated in the event.

 Local Content is a term used in the Oil and Gas industry to describe the commitment to build on the capacity and capability of local people and businesses to support the long-term development of the emerging sector.